johnbrandborg/cursor.vim/QUICKSTART.md

 # Check Neovim version (need 0.8+)
 nvim --version

-# Check if Cursor CLI is installed
+# Check if Cursor Agent CLI is installed
-which cursor
+which cursor-agent

 # If not installed, visit: https://cursor.com/cli
 ```